tc39/notes/meetings/2016-05/may-23.md

 DE: It should still be web-compatible, though, as it is very recently shipped.
 The bug reporter was someone who was writing a conformance test, rather than finding this in actual usage.

-BT: Edge actually ships MS's proposal, so we don't need to worry about web compat.
+BT: Edge actually ships MLS's proposal, so we don't need to worry about web compat.

 MLS: Should we change \b as well?